Schoolforbasics/runbooks/_build/html/_sources/AnacondaEnterpriseNotebooks.txt

 ::

-        export AEN_SERVER=<FQDN HOSTNAME> # Use the real FQDN chmod a+x wakari-*.sh                # Set installer to be executable
+        export AEN_SERVER=<FQDN HOSTNAME> # Use the real FQDN chmod a+x aen-*.sh                # Set installer to be executable

 Run AEN Server Installer